 Have you searched enough for the best language-learning apps?

-While they are experts in marketing, but the product itself worth it?
+While they are experts in marketing, is the product itself worth it?

 Babbel is a paid app built explicitly by over 100 language experts and educators.
 This differs from Duolingo and Memrise, which also include huge user-generated content.

-It offers you a few free sessions, which means you can learn some elementary concepts without spending a penny.
-The app provides a minimalist layout, which makes studying a straightforward task.
+It offers a few free sessions, which means you can learn some elementary concepts without spending a penny.
+The app provides a minimalist layout, which makes studying straightforward.

-Each lesson has translations, and variations of the term or phrase, and pictures for easy understanding.
-Besides, handy pop-ups keep you revising the subjects you have already learned and act as quick notes.
+Each lesson has translations, variations of the term or phrase, and pictures for easy understanding.
+Besides, handy pop-ups keep you revising the subjects you have learned and act as quick notes.

-Pros: If you’re seeking a splendidly crafted language study designed by in-house linguists, Babbel seems nice.
-At first glance, it looks surely professional with a decent layout.
+Pros: Babbel seems nice if you’re seeking a splendidly crafted language study designed by in-house linguists.
+At first glance, it looks undoubtedly professional with a decent layout.

-You have a vast range of opportunities, and the price is pocket-friendly if you intend to go beyond the free account.
+You have many opportunities, and the price is pocket-friendly if you intend to go beyond the free account.

 Cons: They claim you can become proficient in a new language if you spend 15 minutes of your day.
 That’s not too much, I believe.
 But is it even possible?